Haaretz: History and ownership

 The Schocken family were the sole owners of the Haaretz Group until August 2006, when they sold a 25% stake to German publisher M. DuMont Schauberg.
 The deal was negotiated with the help of the former Israeli ambassador to Germany, Avi Primor.
-This deal was seen as controversial in Israel as DuMont Schauberg's father, Kurt Neven DuMont, was member of the Nazi Party and his publishing house promoted Nazi ideology.
+This deal was seen as controversial in Israel as DuMont Schauberg's father, Kurt Neven DuMont, was a member of the Nazi Party and his publishing house promoted Nazi ideology.

 On 12 June 2011, it was announced that Russian-Israeli businessman Leonid Nevzlin had purchased a 20% stake in the Haaretz Group, buying 15% from the family and 5% from M. DuMont Schauberg.
 In December 2019, members of the Schocken family bought all of the Haaretz stock belonging to M. DuMont Schauberg.
 The deal saw the Schocken family reach 75% ownership, with the remaining 25% owned by Leonid Nevzlin.

 In October 2012, a union strike mobilized to protest planned layoffs by the Haaretz management, causing a one-day interruption of Haaretz and its TheMarker business supplement.
 According to Israel Radio, it was the first time since 1965 that a newspaper did not go to press on account of a strike.

 On 24 November 2024, the Israeli government ordered a boycott of Haaretz by government officials and anyone working for a government-funded body, and banned government advertising with the newspaper.
 According to The Guardian, Haaretz "had published a series of investigations of wrongdoing or abuses by senior officials and the armed forces, and has long been in the crosshairs of the current government."
+The sanctions against Haaretz were condemned by the Committee to Protect Journalists and by Anton Harber and Irwin Manoim, the founders and editors of the South African newspaper Weekly Mail.
+They stated in a letter to the editor of Haaretz, "The Netanyahu government's sanctions against Ha'aretz have brought back vivid memories of our own newspaper's struggle against the apartheid government about four decades ago."